ankaAR/bestiario5e/_creatures/maurezhi.md

 ***Bite*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 14 (2d10 + 3) piercing damage.
 If the target is a humanoid, its Charisma score is reduced by 1d4.
 This reduction lasts until the target finishes a short or long rest.
 The target dies if this reduces its Charisma to 0.
 It rises 24 hours later as a ghoul, unless it has been revived or its corpse has been destroyed.

 ***Claws*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
-Impacto: 12 (2d8 + 3) slashing damage.
+Impacto: 12 (2d8 + 3) puntos de daño cortante.
 If the target is a creature other than an undead, it must succeed on a DC 12 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Raise Ghoul (Recharge 5-6)*** The maurezhi targets one dead ghoul or ghast it can see within 30 feet of it.
 The target is revived with all its hit points.